Last Updated on 21/06/2025

 Similarly, small businesses can use storytelling to bring out their journey, values, and impact on the community.

-Customer success stories, behind-the-scenes content, and narratives showcasing the mission of the brand are good ways to tell stories.
-Storytelling lets businesses evoke loyalty and leave a mark.
+Customer success stories, behind-the-scenes content, and narratives that showcase the brand’s mission are effective ways to tell its story.
+Storytelling enables businesses to evoke loyalty and leave a lasting impression.

 a.
 Measuring Marketing Success

 There is no end to any marketing strategy without evaluation.
-Metrics and KPIs are useful to understand the effectiveness of campaigns.
+Metrics and KPIs are helpful to understand the effectiveness of campaigns.
 KPIs include:

 - Website traffic and conversion rates